Sequoia Financial Advisors LLC Lowers Stock Holdings in The Coca-Cola Company (NYSE:KO)

-Sequoia Financial Advisors LLC lessened its position in shares of The Coca-Cola Company (NYSE:KO – Get Rating) by 15.0% in the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+Sequoia Financial Advisors LLC lowered its holdings in The Coca-Cola Company (NYSE:KO – Get Rating) by 15.0% in the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The firm owned 28,439 shares of the company’s stock after selling 5,029 shares during the period.
-Sequoia Financial Advisors LLC’s holdings in Coca-Cola were worth $1,593,000 at the end of the most recent reporting period.
+Sequoia Financial Advisors LLC’s holdings in Coca-Cola were worth $1,593,000 as of its most recent SEC filing.

 Wall Street Analyst Weigh In

 A number of research analysts have commented on the company.
-Credit Suisse Group set a $64.00 price objective on Coca-Cola in a research note on Friday, December 9th.
+StockNews.com cut Coca-Cola from a “buy” rating to a “hold” rating in a research note on Tuesday.
 Wolfe Research initiated coverage on Coca-Cola in a research note on Tuesday, October 11th.
+They set an “outperform” rating and a $63.00 price objective on the stock.
+Wedbush initiated coverage on Coca-Cola in a research note on Monday, October 10th.
 They issued an “outperform” rating and a $63.00 price target on the stock.
-Morgan Stanley cut their price target on Coca-Cola from $74.00 to $68.00 and set an “overweight” rating on the stock in a research note on Tuesday, October 4th.
-Evercore ISI cut their price target on Coca-Cola to $68.00 in a research note on Thursday, October 20th.
-Finally, StockNews.com cut Coca-Cola from a “buy” rating to a “hold” rating in a research note on Tuesday.
-Seven analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the stock.
-According to data from MarketBeat, the company currently has an average rating of “Moderate Buy” and an average target price of $66.90.
+Jefferies Financial Group cut their price target on Coca-Cola from $66.00 to $59.00 and set a “hold” rating on the stock in a research note on Tuesday, October 11th.
+Finally, Evercore ISI cut their price target on Coca-Cola to $68.00 in a research note on Thursday, October 20th.
+Seven equities research analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company.
+According to MarketBeat.com, Coca-Cola currently has an average rating of “Moderate Buy” and an average target price of $66.90.

 Coca-Cola Stock Down 0.0 %